Innovation leaders: talk about your stinky fish

 Now that your board supports you, it is time to look at the hard measures to take.
 To limit your personal financial risks don’t bet all your money on one horse.
 You will need some successes to ensure board support and to keep your own confidence up.
 So, set up a portfolio of innovation projects in which you invest in both high risk and low risk projects.

-Dealing with personal risk can have a serious impact on the success of innovation projects.
+Dealing with personal risk can have a serious impact on the success of renewing your business model.
 When you enter an innovators’ hot seat, having a detailed conversation with your fellow board members can make all the difference between winning or losing in the short and long run.

 Joey Gonesh MBA & Marc Vollebregt